Tuition and Financial Aid

 The University of Texas at Dallas utilizes a consolidated tuition rate, which is capped at 12 semester credit hours for all students.
 The consolidated tuition and fee rates cover all academic program costs; including tuition, mandatory fees, and most of the college and course incidental fees.
-Additional fees that will be charged separately are: field trip fees, supplemental designated tuition fees, and distance education fees.
+Additional fees that will be charged separately are: field trip fees, supplemental designated tuition fees, laboratory fees, and distance education fees.
 The Tuition and Fee Tables can be found on the Bursar Office website.

 Residency Classification for Tuition Purposes

 Residency classification for tuition purposes at Texas colleges or universities is in accordance with Title 19, Part 1, Chapter 21, Subchapter B of the Texas Administrative Code and the rules of the Texas Higher Education Coordinating Board for determining residence status.
 A person classified as a nonresident for tuition purposes may qualify, under certain exceptions specified in the rules, for resident tuition rates and other charges, while he or she continues to be classified as a nonresident for tuition purposes.
 Please consult the following websites concerning residency classification for tuition purposes provided by the State Texas Administrative Code and www.collegeforalltexans.com.
 Please consult The University of Texas at Dallas' website for residency information and procedures, registrar.utdallas.edu/residence.